 - (a) A personal explanation shall be confined to some material part of an earlier speech by the Member, which may appear to have been misunderstood in the present debate.
 The ruling of the person presiding on the admissibility of a personal explanation will be final and is not open to discussion. - (b) A Member may indicate a desire to make a personal explanation at any time.
-The person presiding will hear them immediately.

-16.19 Council - Officers
+16.19 Officers

-- (a) Other than in relation to Rule 18, no Officer other than: - (i) the Head of Paid Service; - (ii) the Assistant Director Legal & Democratic Services, or their representative, in their role as adviser to the Council meeting; - (iii) the Monitoring Officer or Deputy Monitoring Officer; - (iv) the Section 151 Officer or Deputy Section 151 Officer; - (v) the Director for Sustainability & Resources or their representative, as to the recording of any part of the meeting;
+- (a) Other than in relation to Rule 18, no Officer, other than: - (i) the Head of Paid Service; - (ii) the Assistant Director Legal & Democratic Services, or their representative, in their role as adviser to the Council meeting; - (iii) the Monitoring Officer or Deputy Monitoring Officer, acting in that capacity; - (iv) the Section 151 Officer or Deputy Section 151 Officer, acting in that capacity; - (v) the Director for Sustainability & Resources or their representative as to the recording of any part of the meeting;

-may be called upon to speak at a meeting of Full Council, without the consent of both the Chair of the Council and Head of Paid Service or a Director.
+may be called upon to speak at a meeting of Full Council, without the consent of both the Mayor and Head of Paid Service or a Director.
 However, with such consent, an Officer, other than those listed above, may contribute by way of advice, guidance or presentations on any report under consideration.